LordImmaculate/FabulouslyEnhanced/README.md

 - Calcmod
 - Graves
 - REI
+- Invmove
+- And many more!
+You can view the mod list in Versions on [Modrinth](https://modrinth.com/modpack/fabulouslyenhanced/versions#all-versions).

 ## Contribution
 If you wish to report a bug, add a mod or remove a mod, do so via [Issues](https://github.com/LordImmaculate/FabulouslyEnhanced/issues)